Sewing Machine Repair FAQ's

 How much does service cost?

-During your General Yearly Maintenance Service, we remove the covers, deep clean, lubricate parts and make adjustments such as upper and lower tension, needle position, etc. This covers most minor problems, unless, of course, we need to replace a part, or if the problem is more extensive.
+During your General Yearly Maintenance Service, we remove the covers, deep clean, lubricate parts and make adjustments such as upper and lower tension, needle position, etc. This service starts at $99 plus tax (more for some larger machines like Bernina 700 and 800 series, large Babylocks, etc).
+This covers most minor problems, unless, of course, we need to replace a part, or if the problem is more extensive.
 In this case, we will give an estimate before doing anything we consider major.

 In order to expedite your service, we will replace minor parts and perform extra minor service as needed without first giving an estimate on cost.
 We try to keep our service as reasonably priced as possible in order to keep you happily sewing!
 If the machine has a more extensive problem and you would like to be notified if a repair might go over a certain cost, please let us know when you drop off the machine.